ZetCode

 ToZerorounding towards zero

-The table shows the rounding modes available.
+The table outlines the available rounding modes for fine-tuned number adjustments.

 C# Ceiling & Floor